Ever get pulled over by the police? Most of us have at one time or another. What was the reason? Was it one of these?

 An improper lane change means cutting someone off or changing lanes without looking first.
 Failure to signal can also be added to this ticket, but it usually doesn’t initiate the traffic stop — partly because the failure to signal is so common.

-This list of reasons for getting pulled over is a result of a study by edmunds.com with three police agencies.
+Note: This list of reasons for getting pulled over by the police is a result of a study by edmunds.com with three different police agencies.